Looking for a good Photoshop app for your smartphone?

 VSCO is perfect if you like the film look.
 It provides a massive collection of filters and high-quality editing tools.

-You can adjust brightness, contrast, and saturation but also advanced controls.
-They include perspective, split tinting of highlights and shadows, and faux film grain.
+You can adjust brightness, contrast, and saturation but also advanced controls such as perspective.

 On top of all that, VSCO has its own community to show off your work!